docker/awesome-compose/wasmedge-mysql-nginx/README.md

 ```

 When the WasmEdge web service receives a POST request to the `/create_order` endpoint, it extracts the JSON data from the POST body and inserts an `Order` record into the database table.
-For multiple records, use the `/create_orders` endpoint and POST a JSON array of `Order` objects.
+To insert multiple records, use the `/create_orders` endpoint and POST a JSON array of `Order` objects:

 ```bash
 curl http://localhost:8080/create_orders -X POST -d @db/orders.json